 Although it is hard to generalise across all businesses, storage consultancy ProStorage calculates that cloud storage is generally viable for organisations that store up to 50TB for the long term.
 Above that, scale economies favour tape.
 This reflects the upfront cost of tape storage hardware, as well as the ongoing cost for large volumes of data in the cloud.

 Another factor, and one which is as much about practicalities as cost, is the time it takes to move significant data volumes to the cloud.

 Data upload speeds over the public network remain a barrier.
 Smaller or newer businesses, or businesses that already use cloud-based applications, will find it easier to move backups or archives to the cloud.
 For businesses with substantial data volumes on-premise, phasing in cloud storage, or running it alongside nearline disk and tape, is more practical.

 As IDC’s Dawson says: “We don’t say go cloud or go tape, it is more and/or, with technology being driven by the business.”

 Storage tiering can be broken down into four categories:

 Tier 1: Flash or solid-state storage, used for the most mission-critical applications.

 Tier 2 and Tier 3: The next two tiers generally refer to fast disk and slow disk; before flash emerged, fast-spinning disk offered the quickest access times and was the preferred option for critical use cases.
 Both of these disk-based tiers are online, meaning that data can be accessed without any significant delay.

 Tier 4: The lowest tier would typically refer to a medium such as tape, although there are others.
 As tapes store data on a linear magnetic strip, there is an inherent delay in storing and retrieving information.

-Leading cloud vendors offer all these options, although they are coy about what hardware underpins the lowest-cost and slowest tier which – alongside the marketed performance characteristics – has led to speculation that it is tape-based.
+Leading cloud providers offer all these options, although they are coy about what hardware underpins the lowest cost and slowest tier, which – alongside the marketed performance characteristics – has led to speculation that it is tape-based.